HOME >

 Opioid Use With or Without Buprenorphine Treatment

-Seek Help for Substance Abuse Today
+Seek Help For Substance Abuse Today

 Suboxone (buprenorphine/naloxone) is indicated for the treatment of opioid dependence in adults.
 Suboxone should not be taken by individuals who have been shown to be hypersensitive to buprenorphine or naloxone as serious adverse reactions, including anaphylactic shock, have been reported.
 Taking Suboxone (buprenorphine/naloxone) with other opioid medicines, benzodiazepines, alcohol, or other central nervous system depressants can cause breathing problems that can lead to coma and death.
 Other side effects may include headaches, nausea, vomiting, constipation, insomnia, pain, increased sweating, sleepiness, dizziness, coordination problems, physical dependence or abuse, and liver problems.
 For more information about Suboxone (buprenorphine/naloxone) see Suboxone.com, the full Prescribing Information, and Medication Guide, or talk to your healthcare provider.
 You are encouraged to report negative side effects of drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.